-For more information on Corporate Governance Policy, please visit
+For more information on the Corporate Governance Policy, please visit

-The Board plays a key role in defining IRPC’s vision and key strategies, policies, and plans, taking into account risk factors and laying down suitable management approaches, while ensuring that accounting, financial, and audit systems are credible.
+The Board plays a key role in defining IRPC’s vision, key strategies, policies, and plans, taking into account risk factors and laying down suitable management approaches, while ensuring that the accounting, financial, and audit systems are credible.

-The Board consists of four sub-committees, namely the Audit Committee, the Nomination and Remuneration Committee, the Corporate Governance Committee, and the Risk Management Committee to take care of all important issues in the company with the president and the executive management being responsible for implementing the policy and principles determined by the Board to be of interests of the company and its stakeholders.
+The Board consists of four sub-committees, namely the Audit Committee, the Nomination and Remuneration Committee, the Corporate Governance Committee, and the Risk Management Committee, to take care of all important issues in the company.
+The president and executive management are responsible for implementing the policy and principles determined by the Board to be of interest to the company and its stakeholders.

-- Audit Committee reviews the reliability of the financial statement of IRPC and its subsidiaries, the internal control system, internal audit system and risk management system to ensure their suitability and effectiveness.
+- Audit Committee reviews the reliability of the financial statements from IRPC and its subsidiaries, as well as the internal control system, internal audit system and risk management system to ensure their suitability and effectiveness.
 Moreover, it provides recommendations on the improvement of the internal control system.

-- Nomination and Remuneration Committee recruits qualified candidates for nomination as Board members and the President.
-It has established efficient, transparent procedures and criteria of nomination so that the Board is made of directors with diverse knowledge, capability and qualifications.
+- Nomination and Remuneration Committee recruits qualified candidates to nominate as Board members and the President.
+It has established efficient, transparent procedures and criteria for nomination, so that the Board is made of directors with diverse knowledge, capability and qualifications.
 Moreover it considers compensation for directors and the President by adopting equitable and reasonable criteria.

 - Risk Management Committee provides oversight of risk management.
 The Board provides an overall policy, while the Audit Committee reviews the practices.
-These committees are to ensure risk assessment analytical exercises, covering potential impacts on IRPC (external and internal, including the emerging risk, i.e. cybersecurity, environmental and social perspectives), and to provide risk management reports to the Audit Committee and Risk Management Committee for review.
+These committees oversee risk assessment analytical exercises, covering potential impacts to IRPC (external and internal, including emerging risks, i.e. cybersecurity, environmental and social perspectives), and to provide risk management reports to the Audit Committee and Risk Management Committee for review.

 3. Management System/Process

-Corporate governance systems ensure that a company is managed in the interests of shareholders.
+IRPC’s corporate governance system ensures that a company is managed in the interests of shareholders.
 It includes checks and balances that enable the Board of Directors to have appropriate control and oversight responsibilities.
-In addition, management incentives have to be set in such way that management interests are aligned with shareholder’s interests
+In addition, management incentives have to be set in such way that management interests are aligned with shareholders’ interests.

 Board of Directors

-The make-up of the Board is in compliance with the CG Policy.
-The Board of Directors must consist of director members that are knowledgeable, skilled, and experienced for IRPC’s business interests.
-The Board must fully dedicate their time to fulfilling their duties.
-To this end, IRPC has defined the Board’s composition and key qualifications, as well as their appointment, as follows:
+The composition of the Board is in compliance with the Corporate Governance Policy.
+The Board of Directors must consist of director members that are knowledgeable, skilled, and experienced in IRPC’s business interests.
+The Board must completely dedicate their time to fulfilling their duties.
+To this end, IRPC has defined the Board’s composition and key qualifications, as well as the length of their appointment, as follows:

 - Professional independent directors must number at least one-third of the Board or at least three;

-The qualifications of an Independent Director complies the criteria of the Thai Securities and Exchange Commission (SEC) such as no involvement in management functions of the Company and subsidiary; no blood or legal relation to another Director; and no business relationship and is not an auditor of the company.
-In addition, the criteria of IRPC are more stringent than the SEC regulation, such as Independent Director must also hold no more than 0.5% of all shares with voting rights, of the Company, which is a stricter regulation than that of SEC’s limit of 1%.
+The qualifications of an Independent Director complies with the criteria of the Thai Securities and Exchange Commission (SEC), such as no involvement in management functions of the Company and subsidiary; no blood or legal relation to another Director; no business relationship; and is not an auditor of the company.
+In addition, the criteria of IRPC are more stringent than the SEC regulation, such as Independent Director must also hold no more than 0.5% of all shares with voting rights of the Company, which is a stricter regulation than that of SEC’s limit of 1%.

 According to corporate governance principles adopted by IRPC, one-third of the Board of Directors shall be independent directors.
 Both directors and independent directors shall serve a 3-year term.
-Independent director retiring by rotation may seek to be re-elected by shareholders; however, they may only serve up to three consecutive terms or nine years.
+Independent directors retiring may seek to be re-elected by shareholders; however, they may only serve up to three consecutive terms or nine years.
 There shall be no exceptions.
 Independent directors shall possess the expertise and qualifications of independence pursuant to notifications of the Capital Market Supervisory Board and stipulations of the Board of Directors.
-According to company policy, independent directors shall hold no more than 0.5 percent of IRPC’s issued shares; this requirement is more stringent than the 1-percent stipulation of the Securities and Exchange Commission.
+According to company policy, independent directors shall hold no more than 0.5 percent of IRPC’s issued shares; this requirement is more stringent than the 1 percent stipulation of the Securities and Exchange Commission.
 The definition of an IRPC independent director shall be disclosed in the Corporate Governance Handbook and on the company website.
-Independent directors shall be free to speak their minds at every meeting.
-They shall attend meetings regularly and have access to sufficient financial and business information, which enables them to express their thoughts freely in the best interests of stakeholders.
-In doing so, they shall also prevent conflicts of interest between IRPC and its executive officers, authorized directors, and majority shareholder.
+Independent directors shall be free to speak their mind at every meeting.
+They shall attend meetings regularly and have access to sufficient financial and business information, which enables them to express their thoughts freely and in the best interests of stakeholders.
+In doing so, they shall also prevent conflicts of interest between IRPC and its executive officers, authorized directors, and majority shareholders.

-IRPC defined and compared Independents Directors’ qualification that is in consistent and more stringent than the requirement of the Stock Exchange Commission (SEC)’s and Dow Jones Sustainability Indices (DJSI)’s criteria, please visit Independent Directors’ Qualification.
+IRPC defined and compared Independents Directors’ qualifications, showing that they are consistent and more stringent than the requirements of the Stock Exchange Commission (SEC)’s and Dow Jones Sustainability Indices (DJSI)’s criteria, please visit

 Non–executive Chairman/Lead Director

-The principal role of the Chairman is to manage and to provide leadership to the Board of Directors of the Company, to promote and oversee the highest standards of corporate governance within the Board and the Company and to lead the Board and in particular discussions on all proposals put forward by the management team.
+The principal role of the Chairman is to manage and to provide leadership to the Board of Directors of the company; to promote and oversee the highest standards of corporate governance within the Board and the company; and to lead the Board, particularly in discussions on all proposals put forward by the management team.

 For more information on management team, please visit Management Team

-Although IRPC supports an appropriate balance and diversity of skills, experience, race and gender, the appointment of directors must be transparent and complying with corporate governance policy.
-The Nomination and Remuneration Committee will recruit and nominate suitable person and give adequate profiled for the Board’s making consideration.
-The Board then proposes the suitable candidates to the shareholders for approval taking into account the board’s diversity policy.
-As for appointment of directors in place of those that resign before ending their term, the Board is to decide this matter.
-Nomination and remuneration committee will consider the qualification in order to recruit and nominate suitable person.
+IRPC supports an appropriate balance and diversity of skills, experience, race and gender, and the appointment of directors must be transparent and comply with the Corporate Governance Policy.
+The Nomination and Remuneration Committee will recruit and nominate suitable individuals and give an adequate profile for the Board’s consideration.
+The Board then proposes suitable candidates to the shareholders for approval, taking into account the Board’s diversity policy.
+When replacing a director that resigns before ending their term, the Board will decide who to appoint.
+Nomination and Remuneration Committee will consider the qualifications in order to recruit and nominate a suitable person.

-Performance assessment of the Board of Directors specified in the Corporate Governance handbook consists of: self-evaluation, performance evaluation of the Board of Directors, performance evaluation of the Sub Committees, performance evaluation of the Chairman and Individual Directors, and report the result to the Corporate Governance committee and shareholders.
-The Nomination and Remuneration Committee consider the compensation for the Board, recommend to the Board for approval, and propose to the annual general meeting for transparent approval based on Compensation Best Practices released by the Thai Institute of Directors Association.
+The performance assessment of the Board of Directors, specified in the Corporate Governance Handbook, consists of: self-evaluation, performance evaluation of the Board of Directors, performance evaluation of the sub-committees, performance evaluation of the Chairman and Individual Directors, and reporting the results to the Corporate Governance Committee and shareholders.
+The Nomination and Remuneration Committee reviews the compensation for the Board, gives a recommendation to the Board for approval, and proposes the compensation amount to the annual general meeting for transparent approval based on Compensation Best Practices released by the Thai Institute of Directors Association.

 Board Industry Experience

-According to IRPC Corporate Governance Handbook, to obtain the right blend of essential competencies, they should consist of at least three of those knowledgeable in the petroleum and petrochemical businesses, at least one knowledgeable in law, and at least one knowledgeable in accounting or finance; taking into account, as stipulated in the nomination policy and criteria, of educational background, skill management in such function, and well- achievement and recognition acceptable in comparable scale of business.
+According to IRPC’s Corporate Governance Handbook, to obtain the right blend of essential competencies, the Board should consist of at least three Directors knowledgeable about the petroleum and petrochemical businesses, at least one knowledgeable in law, and at least one knowledgeable in accounting or finance.
+The following need to be considered, as stipulated in the nomination policy and criteria, educational background, skill management in such function, and significant achievement and recognition within the comparable scale of business.